quintoandar/python-chain/README.md

 #### Finishing a Chain

-Every time a chain is finished, it will automatically return it's context.
+Every time a chain is finished, it will automatically return its context.
 You can also add an output by retuning the data that you want on the last step of the chain, like this:

 ```
 import chain